thingsboard/thingsboard.github.io/_includes/docs/reference/iot-platform-deployment-scenarios.md

 This article describes the most common deployment architectures supported by ThingsBoard.
 All deployment scenarios contain certain pros and cons.
-Choosing the right architecture for your deployment depends on the TCO, performance and high-availability requirements.
+Choosing the right architecture for your deployment depends on the infrastructure cost, performance and high-availability requirements.
 We will start from the most simple scenarios and see how the minimalistic deployment can be upgraded to the most complex ones.

-In the following sections, you can find total cost of ownership (TCO) calculations for ThingsBoard deployed using AWS.
+In the following sections, you can find total infrastructure cost calculations for ThingsBoard deployed using AWS.
-Important notice: all calculation and pricing below are approximate and are listed as an example.
-Please consult your cloud provider in order to get your accurate pricing.
+<b>Important notice:</b> All pricing below is approximate and provided as an example, based only on core infrastructure components costs (EKS, EC2, EBS, ALB).
+A production-grade environment typically requires other essential operational services - such as backup tools, monitoring and secrets management - all of which will further increase the total cost.
+Please consult your cloud provider to get accurate pricing per your use case.

 ## Key infrastructure characteristics